mulllhausen/dynamic-dns/README.md

      sudo git clone git://github.com/mulllhausen/dynamic-dns.git \
      mulll-dynamic-dns

-     # add a line to /etc/crontab to run the server.sh script every minute:
-     */1 * * * * root /usr/share/mulll-dynamic-dns/server.sh

      # edit the wget url host in the server.sh script - change
      # intermediary.com to the hostname of your intermediary server.

      # also change the password in the server.sh script to something long and
      # unguessable.

-     # finally, ensure the server time is correct:
+     # ensure the server time is correct:
      date

+     # finally, add a line to /etc/crontab to run the server.sh script every
+     # minute:
+     * * * * * root /usr/share/mulll-dynamic-dns/server.sh

 intermediary setup